osquery/foundation/docs/office-hours/20210105_meeting_notes.md

 * bpf allows audit to stay running outside osquery
 * Some of this additional CPU comes from resolving file descriptors
 * It's not yet clear there are real world problems with the performance change
-    - We can show differences using pathalogical profiling setups
+    - We can show differences using pathological profiling setups
     - Not yet clear there are real world impacts

 Zach will look into this a bit, and maybe make some recommendations or PRs